adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 </project>
 ```

-Because I want to start a Spring Boot project and I'm a fan of Lombok, I add the following dependencies and add the Spring Boot Starter parent relation [pom.xml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/pom.xml):
+Because I want to start a Spring Boot project and I'm a fan of Lombok, I add the following dependencies and the Spring Boot Starter parent relation to the [pom.xml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/pom.xml):
 ```xml
     <parent>
         <groupId>org.springframework.boot</groupId>